 RSNStats is a labor of love by an ardent fan.
 I’m not an employee of the Red Sox, Major League Baseball, or any media outlet.

 RSNStats.com has some limited advertising, in large part for the pleasure of understanding how that technology works.
-The advertising is applied lightly and in such way that, I hope, does not detract any value from my content.
+The advertising is applied moderately and in such way that, I hope, does not detract any value from my content.

-The fact that I might receive this form compensation does not, in my view, affect what I say or do not say on my website.
+The fact that I might receive this form compensation does not, in my view, affect what I say on my website.
 This is kind of a “chicken and egg” situation.
 I’ve posted these recommendations to products based on what I like; I am not posting links to things I do not like in order to earn a few cents in compensation.
 If you don’t care for this arrangement, just skip the links and shop on your own.